DavidAmesPup/OptionalTypes/README.md

 ### How
 #### Equality Rules
-	Two Optional<T> values are considered equal if T is of the same type AND both of their values are undefiend or equal.
+Two Optional<T> values are considered equal if T is of the same type AND both of their values are undefined or equal.